Reserve Your Orientation Date

 Plan for Placement Tests

 Placement/proficiency testing must be complete prior to attending orientation.
-Testing will be offered on all orientation program dates, as well as on various other dates.
-For detailed testing information, including testing dates, contact Testing Services at 815-753-1203 or www.niu.edu/testing If you complete testing prior to your orientation date, bring the results with you.
+Students may register for orientation prior to testing.
+For detailed testing information, including testing dates, contact Testing Services at 815-753-1203 or www.niu.edu/testing Transfer students should contact their major college offices if they have questions.

 For Transfer/Re-enter Students ONLY